flecoqui/projects/_posts/2017-06-28-studioscrap.md

 **CDIP** is an ISV specialized in genealogy, scrapbooking and old mapping.
 Their main product is Studio Scrap, a leading scrapbooking software in France that provides tools for scraping.
 Studio Scrap is a very comprehensive and high-performance tool.
 The Studio Scrap software can be purchased online or in DVD.
+Two versions are available for sale:</p>
+-	 a classic version available for a price of 29.95 euros </p>
+-	 a deluxe version with extended functionalities for 44.95 euros.</p>

  ![Team](/images/2017-06-28-studioscrap/studioscrap_4.png)